jmunixusers/presentations/git301/index.md

 ---
 # Step 5 - Create a new branch

-Create a new branch by "checking it out", that roughly describes its purpose, like `add-YOURNAME`.
+Create a new branch by "checking it out" with a name that roughly describes its purpose, like `add-YOURNAME`.

 ```bash
 $ git checkout -b add-mike